Raku ware: Reduction process

 Reduction firing is when the kiln atmosphere, which is full of combustible material, is heated up.
-"Reduction is incomplete combustion of fuel, caused by a shortage of oxygen, which produces carbon monoxide" (Arbuckle, 4) Eventually, all of the available oxygen is used.
+"Reduction is incomplete combustion of fuel, caused by a shortage of oxygen, which produces carbon monoxide" (Arbuckle, 4).
+Eventually, all of the available oxygen is used.
 This then draws oxygen from the glaze and the clay to allow the reaction to continue.
 Oxygen serves as the limiting reactant in this scenario because the reaction that creates fire needs a constant supply of it to continue; when the glaze and the clay come out hardened, this means that the oxygen was subtracted from the glaze and the clay to accommodate the lack of oxygen in the atmosphere.
-Consequently, the Raku piece appears black or white, which depends upon the amount of oxygen that was lost from each area of the piece.
+Consequently, the Raku piece appears black or white, depending on the amount of oxygen that was lost from each area of the piece.
 The empty spaces that occur from the reduction of oxygen are filled in by carbon molecules in the atmosphere of the container, which makes the piece blacker in spots where more oxygen was retracted.

 Raku reduction

 In the western style of raku firing, the aluminium container acts as a reduction chamber, which is a container that allows the carbon dioxide to pass through a small hole.
 A reduction atmosphere is created by closing the container.
 A reduction atmosphere induces a reaction between oxygen and the clay minerals, which affects the color.
 It also affects the metal elements of the glaze.
 Reduction is a decrease in oxidation number.
 Closing the can reduces the oxygen content after the combustible materials such as sawdust catch fire and forces the reaction to pull oxygen from the glazes and the clay minerals.
 For example, luster gets its color from deprivation of oxygen.
 The reduction agent is a substance from which electrons are being taken by another substance.
-The reaction uses oxygen from the atmosphere within the reduction tube, and, to continue, it receives the rest of the oxygen from the glazes.
-This leaves ions and iridescent luster behind.
-This creates a metallic effect.
+The reaction uses oxygen from the atmosphere within the reduction tube and, to continue, it receives the rest of the oxygen from the glazes.
+This leaves ions and iridescent luster behind, creating a metallic effect.
 Pieces with no glaze have nowhere to get the oxygen from, so they take it from clay minerals.
-This atmosphere will turn clay black, making a matte color.
+This atmosphere will turn clay black, producing a matte color.